haldai/mydotfiles/suckless-st/README.md

 + Transparency/alpha, which is also adjustable from `~/.Xresources`.
 + Default font is system "mono" at 16pt, meaning the font will match your system font.
 + Very useful keybinds including:
-	+ Copy is alt-c, paste is alt-v or alt-p pastes from primary selection
+	+ Copy is alt-ctrl-c, paste is alt-ctrl-v or alt-ctrl-p pastes from primary selection
 	+ Alt-l feeds all urls on screen to dmenu, so they user can choose and follow one (requires xurls and dmenu installed).
 	+ Zoom in/out or increase font size with Alt+Shift+k/j or u/d for larger intervals.
-	+ Hold alt and press either ↑/↓ or the vim keys k/j to move up/down in the terminal.
+	+ Hold alt and press either ↑/↓ or to move up/down in the terminal.
 	+ Shift+Mouse wheel do the same.
 	+ Alt-u and Alt-d scroll back/forward in history a page at a time.
 	+ Alt-PageUp and Alt-PageDown will do the same.